MrRacoon/lifx-client/README.md

   -v, --verbose         Log out verbose messages to the screen
       --changeString    Return the string that would be used in the Api to modify bulb state
 ```

-If you like to read source, go [check it out][sauce].
-It's wicked easy to read

-[sauce]: src/index.litcoffee 'Wicked easy to read'